 ObreoFiel and Hope Coffee are examples of ministries with well established and recognized names for their unique audiences.
 There is no plan to rebrand these ministries as a result of the organization's name change.

-No. Changing the name of the mission is not fundamentally about altering who we are, what we value, nor the purpose to which God has called us.
+Changing the name of the mission is not fundamentally about altering who we are, what we value, nor the purpose to which God has called us.
 Rather, launching a new brand identity has everything to do with enhancing the way we communicate who we are to a new generation.

-Our mission is to produce and empower committed followers of Jesus Christ in Spanish-speaking areas to reach the world.
+Prior mission statement (pre-2013): Our mission is to produce and empower committed followers of Jesus Christ in Spanish-speaking areas to reach the world.

-At its core, Camino Global values Christ-likeness, Community, Common Vision and Cooperation.
+Prior Core Values (pre-2013): Christ-likeness, Community, Common Vision and Cooperation.

 In early summer 2010, CAM's leadership team initiated a research process to assess the strengths and weaknesses of CAM's brand identity, including its name.
 We engaged expert counsel both internally and externally during the research process and development of the name.

 In November 2010, following the research phase, CAM's Board of Directors affirmed a leadership recommendation to pursue a name change.
 At that time, a task force was created under the leadership of Communications Director Phil O'Day, with key decisions being approved along the way by then current President Dan Wicher, and the President's Advisory Council.